NielsRogge/Description2Process/README.md

 # Description2Process
 This repository includes all data as well as source code of the paper "On the Applicability of Deep Learning to construct Process Models from Natural Text".

-The proposed methodology consists of an **NLP pipeline** that transforms a textual description into a process model in an XML format, which eventually can be mapped to a graph that is roughly based on BPMN.
+The proposed methodology consists of an **NLP pipeline** that transforms a textual description into a process model in an XML format, which eventually can be mapped to an image that is roughly based on BPMN.
 The NLP pipeline consists of 8 sequential steps:

 1. Contraction expansion
 2. Coreference resolution